maropu/spark-kinesis-sql-asl/README.md

 [![Build Status](https://travis-ci.org/maropu/spark-kinesis-sql-asl.svg?branch=master)](https://travis-ci.org/maropu/spark-kinesis-sql-asl)

-Structured Streaming integration for Kinesis and some utility stuffs for AWS
+Structured Streaming integration for Kinesis and some utility stuffs for AWS.
+This is just a prototype to check feasibility for the kinesis integration.
+[SPARK-18165](https://issues.apache.org/jira/browse/SPARK-18165) describes the integration and we will discuss whether the Spark repository includes this or not after the Streaming Streaming APIs become stable.

 ### How to use